The phasing out of LIBOR

 Read time : 8 mins Added: 28/10/2020

-In July 2017, the Financial Conduct Authority (FCA) signalled the discontinuation of LIBOR after 2021.
-This kick-started significant activity around the globe to consider the implications and prepare for transition to alternative benchmarks.
+In July 2017, the Financial Conduct Authority (FCA) signalled the discontinuation of LIBOR.
+This kick-started significant activity around the globe to consider the implications and prepare for transition to alternative reference rates.

 Live Broadcast Replay - Oct 2020: How prepared are you for IBOR transition?

 With the anticipated cessation of LIBOR only just over a year away, our speakers share insights into their experiences and address some of the challenges that businesses are facing into.

 Reference rates for loans and derivatives are changing as a result of LIBOR approaching cessation.
 This may have an impact on the products and services you currently use and those we may provide in the future.

 The Benchmark Factsheets provide an outline of the main features of key benchmark rates.

 IBOR Transition Newsletter – Feb 2021(PDF, 229KB): Latest developments on IBOR Transition.

 IBOR Transition Newsletter – Jan 2021 (PDF, 376KB): Latest developments and a closer look at open consultations.

 IBOR Transition Newsletter - Nov 2020 (PDF, 319KB): Latest developments and a closer look at the ISDA fallbacks supplement and protocol.